| | |

 You are free to experiment with less aggressive ISO settings, lower f-stops, and an exposure length that’s suitable for your tracker’s capabilities.

-Star trackers, like the Star Adventurer, require you to manually locate and frame your subject and this can be difficult if your object is small and dim.
+Star trackers, like the Star Adventurer, require you to manually locate and frame your subject, which can be difficult if your object is small and dim.

 focusing the camera